herkulano/illustrator-scripts-for-mobile/SaveLayersToPNGAndScale/README.md

 # Save Layers to PNGs and Scale

-I created this Adobe Illustrator Script to help me export PNGs from layers for different densities (iOS Retina Display, Android Devices, etc).
+I created this Adobe Illustrator Script to help export PNGs from layers for different densities (iOS Retina Display, Android Devices, etc).

 ## How to install